CENTneRMOB/CENTneRMOB/README.md

 ### Hi there 👋
 - 👋 Hi, I'm Boris.
-Backend(Node.js) developer from Moscow.
-Currently in Armenia
+Backend developer(Node.js) from Moscow.
+Currently live in Armenia
 - 🔭 I’m currently working at [R-Vision](https://rvision.ru/)
 - 🌱 As developer made by [Hexlet.io](https://ru.hexlet.io)
 - 👯 I’m looking to collaborate on any projects